 Loss and loss adjustment expense reserves are to be presented on a non-discounted basis.
-The reserves reported are expected to represent the ultimate amounts to be paid, including anticipated inflation.

 Discounting of loss and loss adjustment expense reserves is allowed only if expressly permitted by the state insurance department to which this annual statement is being filed.
-If discounting of loss and loss adjustment expense reserves is reflected on Page 3 of this annual statement, reconciliation is provided in Schedule P, Part 1.
 Work papers relating to any discount amounts must be available for examination upon request.

 Salvage and subrogation should be determined in accordance with SSAP No. 57—Title Insurance using the following rules:

-1. Paid losses must be reported net of realized, but not anticipated, salvage and subrogation.
-Case basis loss and loss adjustment expense reserves must not be reduced on account of anticipated salvage and subrogation.
+1. Paid losses shall be reported net of realized, but not anticipated, salvage and subrogation.
+Case basis loss and loss adjustment expense reserves shall not be reduced for anticipated salvage and subrogation, nor shall an asset be established.

-2. Paid salvage and subrogation is not realized until a salvage asset or an actual payment pursuant to a subrogation right is in the direct control of the reporting entity and is admissible as an asset for statutory reporting purposes in its own right.
+2. Paid salvage and subrogation is not realized until a salvage asset or an actual payment pursuant to a subrogation right is in the direct control of the insurer and admissible as an asset for statutory reporting purposes in its own right.

-3. Salvage assets and payments pursuant to a subrogation right are to be booked at current market value.
-Current market value or real estate is to be established through an appraisal conducted by a qualified independent appraiser.
+3. Salvage assets and payments pursuant to a subrogation right shall be recorded at current fair value.
+Current fair value of real estate shall be established through an appraisal conducted by a qualified independent appraiser.

-4. If a salvage asset is sold or revalued by the reporting entity within twelve months or realization for an amount less than the value at which it was originally placed on the books of the reporting entity, then the loss on disposition is to be treated as a decrease in paid salvage (same effect as an addition to the paid loss) on the corresponding claim.
-After twelve months, such salvage revaluation will be treated as a loss on disposition or change in value of an asset, and is not to be deducted from the salvage on the corresponding claim.
+4. If a salvage asset is sold or revalued by the insurer within twelve months of realization for an amount less than the value at which it was originally placed on the books of the insurer, then the loss on disposition shall be treated as a decrease in paid salvage (same effect as an addition to the paid loss) on the corresponding claim.
+After twelve months, such salvage revaluation will be treated as a loss on disposition or change in value of an asset, and shall not be deducted from the salvage on the corresponding claim.

-5. If a salvage asset is sold or revalued by the reporting entity within twelve months of realization for an amount greater than the value at which it was originally placed on the books of the reporting entity, then the gain on disposition is to be treated as an increase in paid salvage (same effect as a deduction to the paid loss) on the corresponding claim.
-After twelve months, such salvage revaluation will be treated as a gain on disposition or change in value of an asset, and is not to be added to the salvage on the corresponding claim.
+5. If a salvage asset is sold or revalued by the insurer within twelve months of realization for an amount greater than the value at which it was originally placed on the books of the insurer, then the gain on disposition is to be treated as an increase in paid salvage (same effect as a deduction to the paid loss) on the corresponding claim.
+After twelve months, such salvage revaluation shall be treated as a gain on disposition or change in value of an asset and shall not to be added to the salvage on the corresponding claim.

-6. IBNR reserves may make a provision for the expected value of future salvage and subrogation on open claims and IBNR claims.
-This provision must be actuarially determined and should not be based upon current case estimates.
+6. IBNR reserves may make an actuarially determined provision for the expected value of future salvage and subrogation on open claims and IBNR claims.

 Report all dollar amounts in Schedule P in thousands of dollars ($000 omitted), either by rounding or truncating.
 All claim counts are to be shown in whole numbers.

-The number of claims reported is to be cumulative by policy year.
-The number of claims reported for each policy year is equal to the number of open claims at the end of the current year plus cumulative claims closed with or without payment for the current and prior calendar years.

-For reporting entities reporting on a pooling basis, the pooling percentage should be applied to claim count as well as dollar amounts.
+For reporting entities reporting on a pooling basis, the intercompany pooling percentage should be applied to claim count as well as dollar amounts.

-If the company changes its method of counting claims, the new method should be disclosed in the Notes to Financial Statements.
+If the company changes its method of counting claims, the new method should be disclosed in the Notes to Financial Statements and in the Schedule P - Interrogatories

 SCHEDULE P – PART 1